emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

 ## The Challenge

-In this third guide we are going to learn how to build a basic Rails app using TRB and in particular the basic CRUD in order to create a Post for a Blog.
+In this third guide we are going to learn how to build a basic Blog app using TRB 2.

-As mentioned before TRB is using different gem to looking after different layers of a rails app which means code organised and easy to read (if you know TRB).
+As mentioned before TRB uses different gems to looking after different layers of a rails app which means code organised and easy to read (if you know TRB).
 Furthermore TRB allows implementing a new feature without reviewing all classes in your project.

 {% callout %}